 Final Score: Thailand 0-2 Japan

 Thunder and lighting followed throughout our time there but we left at about 11pm and managed to get a shared taxi outside on the street with some Thai lady to Hua Mark Station.
-It was gone 12:30 by the time we finally arrived back at our hotel from what had been quite an adventure.
+It was gone 12:30 by the time we finally arrived back at our hotel.
+It was all quite the adventure though!

 Click here to read ‘Thailand 2016 Pt II: Dining Out In Bangkok’